TundraClimate/FineLib/README.md

 ## Implemented
 - AsyncChatAfterEvent　*Called after chat
   There is no content*
-- CustomItemBuilder *Simplified the operation of the item stack as a builder*
+- ItemStackBuilder *Simplified the operation of the item stack as a builder*

 # Usage
 Enter `FineLib.setPlugin(this)` in `onEnable()` of the plugin to be used.